queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 funded excursions, or stealth transport.
 The Normandy is an example of a frigate.
 Frigates can land on planets and typically host a crew of 5-20.

-__Cruisers__ are middleweight ships that can either transport large amounts of supplies from place to place, or focus on firepower.
+__Cruisers__ are middleweight ships that can either transport large amounts of supplies from place to place or focus on firepower.
 Military cruisers tend to be the front-line of the battle and have powerful weapons, shields, and armor.
 Cruisers typically have crews of 20 - 100 and are able to land on planets.

 __Carriers__, also called _freighters_,
-are large ships meant to carry transports (star fighters and drop ships).
+are large ships meant to carry transports (starfighters and dropships).
 Carriers are primarily military in nature though some venture capitalists have used carriers for mining operations and colonizing efforts.
 Carriers are typically weak in combat, being slow and lacking much firepower or shielding.
 Instead, carriers utilize their transports for offense and defense.
 Carriers are built in space and are too large to land on planets (purposefully).
 Instead, most carriers use drop ships for planetary exploration.
 Carriers can support crews in the hundreds.

-__Dreadnoughts__ are the largest class of ship, generally a kilometer or more long with incredible firepower that’s harnessed in a main cannon able to decimate entire cities, squads of enemy fighters, and other dreadnoughts.
+__Dreadnoughts__ are the largest class of ship, generally a kilometer or more long with incredible firepower that’s harnessed in the main cannon which is able to decimate entire cities, squads of enemy fighters, and other dreadnoughts.
 Dreadnoughts are meant for extended life in space, usually hosting a crew in the thousands and a self-sustaining ecosystem of shops, leisure activities, police force, politics, etc. Think of dreadnaughts as a small town floating through space.
 The arks of Andromeda were dreadnoughts as are the Liveships that the quarian race inhabits.
 The ships are so costly to make